Early morning: WWT London Wetland Centre and the Thames Path

 Once back on the south side of the river, hop aboard HMS Belfast to explore its nine decks, and discover what life was once like on Europe's only surviving World War II cruiser.

-Late afternoon: City Cruise afternoon tea
+Late afternoon: City Cruises afternoon tea

 After all that exploring it’s time to relax and enjoy a scrumptious afternoon tea aboard City Cruises boat.
 Sit back and tuck into delicious sandwiches, cakes and scones with clotted cream and strawberry jam.
 Treat yourself to a glass of champagne as you listen to live commentary on sights along the river.